ValeTheVioletMote/fecc/readme.md

 - Sliders don't have fine-tuned control (you can click on the number labels for increments but it's still helpful if we had a number field.
 Perhaps also add arrows to the labels around the 0 to coax people into clicking on them naturally. )
 - Lack of control over AA's two colors used
 - Randomization buttons like ivycase's fork (https://github.com/ivycase/CharacterCreatorRelease)
+- Save/Load a character edit for further working/tweaking.